Auckland Museum © Siyamalan

 Situated on The Domain, an extensive central city parkland on one of Auckland's extinct volcanic hills, the Auckland Museum overlooks the city and the attractive Waitemata Harbour.
 It is one of the most visited attractions in the city, housing a remarkable collection of Maori and Pacific Island artefacts and cultural displays.
 Originally built as a World War I Memorial in 1929, the building was dedicated to the memory of New Zealand victims in both World War I and II.
 The 'New Zealand at War' exhibition has since been joined by extensive displays about the people and the country, its cultures, art and natural history.
 There is a Children's Discovery Centre on the middle floor.
-For many, a highlight of a visit to the museum, is the three times daily Maori cultural performance of song and dance, providing an entertaining insight into Maori mythology and history.
+For many, a highlight of a visit to the museum, is the Maori cultural performance of song and dance, performed three times daily, providing an entertaining insight into Maori mythology and history.